Application and enrollment

 - I have an indirect university entrance qualification and have to complete a preparatory year (Studienkolleg)

-Applicants with in indirect university entrance qualification must either complete a preparatory course at a Studienkolleg or pass an internal university examination before starting their studies > Information on the application procedure - I would like to apply for an NC Bachelor's degree program
+Applicants with an indirect university entrance qualification must either complete a preparatory course at a Studienkolleg or pass an internal university examination before starting their studies > Information on the application procedure - I would like to apply for an NC Bachelor's degree program (limited admission)

 Application deadline for Studienkolleg